Scale Invariant Monte Carlo under Linear Function Approximation with Curvature based step-size: INTRODUCTION

-In \hyperref[fig:Evidence for CurvatureStep]{figure \ref{fig:Evidence for CurvatureStep}}, we plot the errors (as measured by distance from the error minimizer $w^*$) with number of iterations for total projections with curvature step algorithm.
-We note the exponential convergence and that the error decreases monotonically.
+In \hyperref[fig:Evidence for Curvature based Step size]{figure \ref{fig:Evidence for Curvature based Step size}}, we plot the errors (as measured by distance from the error minimizer $w^*$ for the modified error function as given in equation \ref{eqn: wstar in TP}) with number of iterations for total projections with curvature step algorithm.
+The number of states $m=100$ and number of features $n=30$.
+We note the exponential convergence and that the error decreases monotonically on a log-scale.
 This shows that with the increased curvature-step size, we still have a contraction on the error function.